-One issue of concern is self-taken sexually explicit images.
+One issue of concern is self-taken sexually explicit images or nudes.
 These are taken via webcam or by mobile phone camera and then distributed.
-Whilst some young people may think such images are solely for their 'boyfriend/girlfriend' for example, these can be widely circulated via the Internet or mobile phones and can be redistributed by offenders
+Whilst some young people may think such images are solely for their 'boyfriend/girlfriend' for example, these can be widely circulated via the Internet or mobile phones and can be redistributed by offenders.

 Children and young people can also be groomed and radicalised online with a view to being drawn into extremist and terrorist behaviour.
 From 1 July 2015 all schools, colleges, registered early years childcare providers and registered later years childcare providers are subject to a duty under Section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have 'due regard to the need to prevent people from being drawn into terrorism'.
 See also Children Vulnerable to or from Extremism Procedure.

 Cyber bullying is defined as "the use of Information Communications Technology (ICT), particularly mobile phones and the internet, deliberately to upset someone else" (DfE definition).

 Cyberbullying may take the form of hate crime, as an issue of race, disability and / or sexual orientation or gender identity.